ninabarzh/ipa/content/en/docs/take-back-power/what.md

 ---

 Before you change every password or torch your tech, take a breath.
-The first step is simple: get a sense of where things stand—*without* alerting anyone watching or adding more stress.
+The first step is simple: get a sense of where things stand, *without* alerting anyone watching or adding more stress.

 This guide walks through the key areas to check.
 It’s tiered by urgency, from quiet observations to deeper dives.
 You don’t need to tick every box at once.
 Start with what’s easy, and move outward from there.